winicehui/Trameter-ContentValueV2/README.md

 # Trameter - Content Value Web Application
-Developing a powerful internal tool to capture and evaluate the value people perceive from our content; Modeleted after the Cultural Cartography tool created by Buzzfeed
+Developing a powerful internal tool to capture and evaluate the value people perceive from our content; Modeled after Buzzfeed's concept of Cultural Cartography

 ### Online
 Firebase Hosting URL: